 4. Emotional Problems:

 Your children are likely to suffer from self-esteem problems.
 They may crave for affection, which they will not get enough because of your busy schedule.
-Thus, they may lose expectations in their relationships later in life.
+Thus, they may lose expectations in their relationships later in life. or they will actually have more expectation for affection and company down the road but that will not create a healthy dynamic.
 They will take all the blame for their living conditions.
 It may be difficult for you to stop them from drawing comparisons, but you can help your children build self-regard.
 Things like acknowledging her when she has done something good and posting a card in her room about her worth will help build self-esteem.
+Another way to help children build self-esteem is let them take the lead in completing tasks with some challenges.
+Some single parents have the tender to jump in too quickly to help their children.

 It is another challenge most single parents face.
 They will not only be able to share their difficulties with their spouse but also cannot share their joys as well.
 If the parent is single because of spouse’s death or any tragedy, it will be even harder for the parent to bear all sorts of responsibilities.